germankay/ckanext-selfinfo/README.md

 `ckan.selfinfo.redis_prefix_key` - This configuration is needed, when you use Redis with multiple CKAN apps.
 In order to have a unique key per portal, this configuration can be used.
 Example `ckan_test` will be used as `ckan_test_errors_selinfo`.

-`ckan.selfinfo.page_url` - Used to provide alternative URL to Selfinfo Admin Page.
+`ckan.selfinfo.page_url` - (Recommended to use) Used to provide alternative URL to Selfinfo Admin Page.
 By default it is set to `/ckan-admin/selfinfo`.

+`ckan.selfinfo.main_action_name` - (Recommended to use) Used to provide an alternative name for the main action of selfinfo.
+By default it is set to `get_selfinfo`.

 `ckan.selfinfo.partitions` - Used for representing disk space.
 The value is comma separated paths.
 By default the value is `/`, which is usually the root.